Constraining the Energy Momentum Tensor through DVCS Dispersion Relation beyond Leading Power: Scalar targets and momentum distribution

 In order to test the validity of this approximation, we introduce the ratio:

-Then we computed the $A_{n+1,n}$ generalised form factor from the so-called phenomenological model of Ref.~\cite{Chavez:2021llq}, based on the xFitter pion PDF \cite{Novikov:2020snp}, and the Radyushking DD Ansatz \cite{Musatov:1999xp}.
+and compute the $A_{n+1,n}$ generalised form factor from the so-called phenomenological model of Ref.~\cite{Chavez:2021llq}, which is based on the xFitter pion PDF \cite{Novikov:2020snp}, and the Radyushking DD Ansatz \cite{Musatov:1999xp}.

-The results, reported in Table~\ref{tab:Rscalar}, shows that the first term contributes to 90\% of the total sum, making the low-$n$ truncation an excellent approximation.
-For scalar targets, the DVCS subtraction constant can thus be seen as a relation between the EMT form factor $A$ and the Polyakov-Weiss $D$-term.
+The results, reported in Table~\ref{tab:Rscalar}, shows that the first term contributes to 90\% of the total sum, making the low-$n$ truncation an excellent approximation and thus justifying Eq. \eqref{eq:ScalarDRTruncated}.
+For (pseudo-)scalar targets, the DVCS subtraction constant can thus be seen as a relation between the EMT form factor $A$ and the Polyakov-Weiss $D$-term.